firstpartners-net/red-piranha/readme.md

 ![Red Piranha Screenshot](/images/main-screenshot-after.jpg)

-The bottom part of screen will also update - it will show messages as the sample runs, and a snapshot of the data before and after the buisness rules (to allow you to write your rules).
+The bottom part of screen will also update - it will show messages as the sample runs, and a snapshot of the data before and after the business rules (to allow you to write your rules).
 ![Red Piranha Screenshot](/images/main-screenshot-after-2.jpg)